facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 Let's consider the case of an [autocomplete field](https://mui.com/components/autocomplete/).
 The goal is to fetch an updated list of cities and to render the elements of the list as items of the select.
 The list is filtered as the user starts typing inside the field.
 Every time a user types a letter, we dispatch a command (`fetchCities`).
 The autocomplete component will dispatch this command every time the input changes.
 This means making an API call for each letter which the user types.
 Making multiple API calls implies bad performances and a poor user experience.
 We need to filter out in some way the extra requests coming from the component.
 One way could be to add a check in the `onChange` function of the autocomplete component.
 We could add a debounce function which helps avoid many requests.
 As pointed out before a component should only render and add styles to the UI.
 Following this reasoning, a saga, which keeps the logic of the autocomplete, should do this check.
 For our specific need, Redux-Saga comes with a helper, named [debounce](https://redux-saga.js.org/docs/recipes/#debouncing), which does exactly what we expect.
 Commands, dispatched by components, don't affect the state of our application.
 It's the saga which decides how to deal with the commands.
 In this case, the `debounce` helper resolves this problem.

 The underlying idea is that components render while reducers and sagas manage the business logic.
 Components don't need to add additional checks.
 Every saga is responsible for a unique part of the business logic.
 In this specific case, it would be retrieving the list of the cities of a country area.
 This moves our problem to sagas and how they should be used.
 A saga has an open-ended logic and it includes the lifecycle of a business process.

+# Processes

+**A process is a saga which contains the business logic**.
+A process dispatches commands and events following business rules.
+A process manages a specific part of the state.

-Every saga should start with a `start` command and end with a `stop` command.
-Components will dispatch these two commands with a `useEffect`:
+Every process should start with a `start` command and end with a `stop` command.
+Components dispatch these two commands with a `useEffect`:

 ```
 import React, { useEffect } from 'react'